 As your prepare to deliver your message, you need to organize its elements, choosing which ones to include and the order in which to include them.
 This is an important part of the problem-solving process that can help you with your thinking.

 Imagine that you plan on using a presentation to deliver your conclusions.
 As your prepare it, refrain from just putting a title in the tagline of each slide.
 Instead, summarize the main take-away from the slide, including its “so what” whenever appropriate.
+(This is the so-called the assertion-evidence structure.)
 This will help in several ways.

 First, your audience will be able to understand the slide without you.
 Of course, they will have additional benefits if you are there but a specific meeting is not indispensable (so they can see it beforehand, keep it as a reference for long after the meeting and still understand it, etc.).